 Christ's immersion in water was an act of righteousness, carried out before His heavenly Father in worship.

 "...present ... your members as instruments of righteousness to God".

 "present your members as slaves of righteousness for holiness".

-Righteous acts are Kingdom acts.
-They are the expression of God's will done God's way, from general behaviour, speech, marrying, praying for the sick to witnessing of Christ to the world.
+Righteous acts are the expression of God's will done God's way, whether it be speech, marriage, praying for the sick or witnessing about the Lord to the world.

-Expressing God's Kingdom means obeying.
-His will - that is, the things He wants done - is found in the Word of Christ.
-His way is that they are done in the Spirit.
+God's will (what He wants done) is found in the Word of Christ.
+His way (how He wants it done) is in the Spirit.

 Peace and joy are wonderful characteristics.
 The Lord displayed them during His ministry on earth.

 He put emphasis on His People possessing peace and joy too when He said:

 “Peace I leave with you, My peace I give to you; not as the world gives do I give to you.
 Let not your heart be troubled, neither let it be afraid," John 14'27.

 “These things I have spoken to you, that My joy may remain in you, and that your joy may be full," John 15'11.